robinnorth/tooltip/docs/API.md

 Type `Boolean` Default `false`

 When set to `true`, Tooltip will check whether the current requested place is possible to display within window borders, and if not, it'll try to pick a better one.

+##### container

+Type `HTMLElement` Default `document.body`

+DOM element to use as parent node for Tooltip.
+Note: no account is taken of parent positioning contexts, so unless you are sure you need to change this, leave it set to the default.
+Works best when targeting `x` and `y` coordinates in the container's positioning context.

 Unless stated otherwise, all methods return Tooltip object, making them chainable.